 Closed Loop Configuration of Op amp:

-The negative feedback is possible by adding a resistor as shoWn–in ihe Pig. —2:15:’ Called feedback resistor.
+The negative feedback is possible by adding a resistor as shown in the Fig. 2.15, Called feedback resistor.
 The feedback is said to be negative as the feedback resistor connects the output to the inverting input terminal.

 In order to understand the operation of circuits with feedback, let us make two realistic assumptions about op-amp namely Zero Input Current and Virtual Ground.